OMWTM/VirtualAlexaMeetup/Agendas.md

 At the end of the hour, we will have created a basic skill.

+## Creating an Alexa Skill - Testing Your Skill

+Testing.
+The thing no one likes doing (except my friend Bill).
+Alexa provides several opportunities for testing.
+In this session, we'll look at what to test, how to test, and why to test.
+We'll test inside the Alexa Developer Console, and out.
+We'll also look at Botium Box and see how to automate your testing.

 ## Creating an Alexa Skill - Publishing Your Skill

 In this session, we will publish an Alexa skill.
 The demo will include configuring all the required features for publication, all the way through to submissing a new skill to the Alexa marketplace.
 Some time will be devoted to discussing some of the legal requirements, including Privacy policies.